openSUSE/news-o-o/_posts/2014-07-04-join-the-geeko-community.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-07-04 12:34:58+00:00
 layout: post
 link: https://news.opensuse.org/2014/07/04/join-the-geeko-community/
+slug: join-the-geeko-community
-title: "Join The Geeko Community!"
+title: Join The Geeko Community!
+wordpress_id: 18143
 categories:
 - Project
 ---

 Heya geekos, geekos-to-be, and all other interested parties.
 This time it's going to be a short one.
 We, the geekos kindly invite you to hang out with us!

 <!-- more -->